Reminder - SATs Maths Revision every Tuesday from 3.30pm till 4.30pm

 Want to learn more about World War Two?
 Have a look at these informative websites...

-P.E is on Thursday afternoon this half term
+SPRING 2 - P.E is on Wednesday afternoon this half term

 Our class text - Shackleton's Journey